2019 Chevrolet Cruze Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

-To avoid overpaying on a new Chevrolet Cruze, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Chevrolet Cruze, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Chevrolet Cruze

 Formula for Calculating Dealer Cost:

 - Example: Base Chevrolet Cruze invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.